Table of Contents

 Making marijuana-infused foods is not a new approach to consumption.
 Cannabis consumers have been making canna-butter and infusing oils for as long as they have been cultivating the plant.
-However, making edibles for yourself or a dozen of your closest friends is much different from producing edibles in a commercial environment for thousands of consumers.
+However, making edibles for yourself or a dozen of your closest friends is much different from edibles production in a commercial environment for thousands of consumers.

 In 2014, Bob Eschino, CEO of Medically Correct – the producer of incredibles brand edibles, told Cannabist reporter Ricardo Baca that their facility was producing nearly 40,000 candy bars per month.
 And yet, according to recent data from Headset, marijuana edibles sales increased more than 20% over the last year alone, reaching $1.38 billion in 2021.